knative/docs/community/README.md

 # Knative Community

-*Important*
+*Important*.
 Before proceeding, please review the Knative community [Code of Conduct](CODE-OF-CONDUCT.md).

 If you any have questions or concerns, please contact the authors at